gsa-oes/office-of-evaluation-sciences/_about/services.md

 ---
 <p class="billboard-message"><span style='color:#757575'>We partner with agencies across government to:</span></p>
 <h2>Design and evaluate program changes</h2>
-OES works with agency partners to apply evidence from the social and behavioral sciences to change how the program works or how it's implemented, and evaluate its impact.
+We work with agency partners to apply evidence from the social and behavioral sciences to change how the program works or how it's implemented, and evaluate its impact.
 {% assign featured_change = site.projects | where: "featured" , "services" | where: "type", "Program Change and Evaluation" %}
 {% if featuredprojects.size == 0 %}
 {% else %}